wso2/docs-mg/en/docs/how-tos/endpoints/connect-to-an-endpoint-via-a-proxy.md

 # Connect to an Endpoint via a Proxy

-There can be certain scenarios where microgateway has to connect to the backend service via a proxy server.
-This can due to the reason that microgateway sits behind a firewall and the egress (outgoing) traffic from microgateway is only allowed a via proxy server.
+There can be certain scenarios where Microgateway has to connect to the backend service via a proxy server.
+This can be due to the reason that Microgateway sits behind a firewall and the egress (outgoing) traffic from Microgateway is only allowed via a proxy server.
-For those cases microgateway should be able to configure to connect to the backend service via the proxy server.
+For those cases, Microgateway should be able to configure to connect to the backend service via the proxy server.

 ##Configure the proxy server
 The common set of configurations that are used when connecting with upstream backend services can be found under the section